centreon/centreon-broker/doc/release_notes/broker30.rst

 Performance improvement for transaction-based endpoints
 =======================================================

-This fix reduce thread contention on a single mutex when using transactions.
+This fix reduces thread contention on a single mutex when using transactions.
 The two most typical cases are the real-time monitoring (SQL) and performance data graphing (storage) endpoints.